Saloni-Maniyar/interview-prep-guide-website/README.md

 - OpenAI’s API was paid and not feasible for student use.
 - HuggingFace services were unavailable during testing.

-As a result, we implemented a non-AI feedback mechanism based on keyword matching, and kept the unused AI integration files (`huggingFace.js`, `openai.js`) in the repository for future reference.
+So, we implemented a **non-AI feedback system** using keyword matching.
+Reference files like `huggingFace.js` and `openai.js` are kept in the repo for future upgrades.

 ---